The Most Important Fish in the Sea that Most People Don’t Know”

 When menhaden populations are high, a surge of life is seen along the coast.
 Whales and dolphins have returned to New York Harbor in enough numbers that a company in Brooklyn can reliably trot tourists out to the ocean—within distance of Manhattan’s skyscrapers—to see them.
 Osprey populations and other fish eating birds do better in years when menhaden populations are high, shark populations also re-bound, and high-value recreational fish including striped bass and bluefish have plenty to eat and people have plenty to catch when menhaden populations are abundant.

-Atlantic menhaden are schooling fish and are filter feeders.
+Atlantic menhaden are schooling fish and important filter feeders.
 They feed on both phytoplankton and zooplankton.

 The Atlantic menhaden feeds by opening its mouth and allowing water to pass through its gill openings, which filter microscopic plants and small crustaceans from the water.
 In calm water, the snouts or tails of the menhaden can come out of the water as they feed on surface-dwelling plankton.